cairo-book/cairo-book/src/ch14-01-contract-storage.md

 {{#rustdoc_include ../listings/ch14-building-starknet-smart-contracts/listing_01_reference_contract/src/lib.cairo:storage}}
 ```

-The storage struct is a [struct](./ch05-00-using-structs-to-structure-related-data.md) like any other,
+The `Storage` struct is a [struct](./ch05-00-using-structs-to-structure-related-data.md) like any other,
 except that it **must** be annotated with the `#[storage]` attribute.
 This annotation tells the compiler to generate the required code to interact with the blockchain state, and allows you to read and write data from and to storage.
-Moreover, this allows you to define storage mappings using the `LegacyMap` type.
+Moreover, this allows you to define storage mappings using the dedicated `LegacyMap` type.

-Each variable stored in the storage struct is stored in a different location in the contract's storage.
-The storage address of a variable is determined by the variable's name, and the eventual keys of the variable if it is a mapping.
+Variables declared in the `Storage` struct are not stored contiguously but in different locations in the contract's storage.
+The storage address of a particular variable is determined by the variable's name, and the eventual keys of the variable if it is a mapping.

-## Storage Addresses
+## Addresses of Storage Variables

 The address of a storage variable is computed as follows:

-- If the variable is a single value (not a mapping), the address is the `sn_keccak` hash of the ASCII encoding of the variable's name. `sn_keccak` is Starknet's version of the Keccak256 hash function, whose output is truncated to 250 bits.
+- If the variable is a single value, the address is the `sn_keccak` hash of the ASCII encoding of the variable's name. `sn_keccak` is Starknet's version of the Keccak256 hash function, whose output is truncated to 250 bits.

+- If the variable is composed of multiple values (i.e., a tuple, a struct or an enum), we also use the `sn_keccak` hash of the ASCII encoding of the variable's name to determine the base address in storage.
+Then, depending on the type, the storage layout will differ.
+See the [Storing Custom Types](#storing-custom-types) section.

-- If the variable is a [mapping](./ch13-01-contract-storage.html#storage-mappings) with a key `k`, the address of the value at key `k` is `h(sn_keccak(variable_name),k)`, where ℎ is the Pedersen hash and the final value is taken modulo \\( {2^{251}} - 256\\).
+- If the variable is a [mapping](./ch14-01-contract-storage.html#storage-mappings) with a key `k`, the address of the value at key `k` is `h(sn_keccak(variable_name),k)`, where ℎ is the Pedersen hash and the final value is taken modulo \\( {2^{251}} - 256\\).
 If the key is composed of more than one `felt252`, the address of the value will be `h(...h(h(sn_keccak(variable_name),k_1),k_2),...,k_n)`, with `k_1,...,k_n` being all `felt252` that constitute the key.
-- If it is a mapping to complex values (e.g., tuples or structs), then this complex value lies in a continuous segment starting from the address calculated in the previous points.
+In the case of mappings to complex values (e.g., tuples or structs), then this complex value lies in a continuous segment starting from the address calculated with the previous formula.
 Note that 256 field elements is the current limitation on the maximal size of a complex storage value.

 You can access the address of a storage variable by calling the `address` function on the variable, which returns a `StorageBaseAddress` value.